binshi/health-ai/part-4/l2-digitalsampling.md

 * **Frequency-domain**: A representation of a signal over frequency instead of time.
 Instead of representing the signal as a series of numbers in time, the signal is represented by the frequency components that make it up.
 * **Bandpass filter**: A function that preserves frequency components of a signal within a band and suppresses the frequency components outside that band.

+## Key Takeaways {#key-takeaways}

+* We can use the frequency domain to learn properties of a signal in ways that would be difficult in the time domain.
+* We use the Fourier transform to take a signal from the time domain to the frequency domain
+* We can use `numpy `and`matplotlib`to help us compute and plot a time series signal in the frequency domain.

+## Summary {#summary}

+The Fourier transform plays a pivotal role in signal processing.
+An intuitive understanding of what it does and how to use can help accomplish many tasks when processing wearable biosignals.
+Fundamentally, the Fourier transform gives information about what periodic components are present in the signal.
+And because many biomechanical processes are periodic, \(eg. running or walking cadence, heart beats, breathing rate\) finding this periodic information in our time series signal can be incredibly useful.

+In the previous few concepts we tried to impart that intuitive understanding as well as practical information on how to use the Fourier transform in Python.
+As you progress through the course, you will see more examples of the Fourier transform in action and your intuitive understanding will grow.